 Extra Virgin Olive Oil: The ideal oil for dressings is extra virgin olive oil, which adds a unique peppery taste to the dish.

-Honey: This enhances the sweetness of the dressing.
+Honey: This enhances the dressing’s sweetness.
 You can also use maple syrup in place of honey.

 Lemon Juice: Freshly squeezed lemon juice provides a tang to the dressing.